 Using both methods, tick the "Color Fit" option.

 The tool works like magic.
-It will automatically analyze the surrounding pixels in seconds and generate an educated fill of the selected area, removing any distractions you want to hide.
+It will automatically analyze the surrounding pixels in seconds and generate an educated fill of the selected area.
+You can easily remove people, text, or any other unwated objects from photos with ease.

 The healing brush is best used when removing small areas of content.
 With the powerful automatic identification function of PS, the success rate of automatic repair is greatly improved.